Cfoulcard/Android-Sensor-Engine/README.md

 ![Sensor Select Screen](https://github.com/Cfoulcard/Sound-Tech-Sensors/blob/master/mockups/feature_image.png)

-📱 The Android Sensor Engine is an open source app designed and engineered to utilize your Android phone's sensors.
-You can observe changes in sound, light, battery temperature/health, speed via GPS, and more.

-## Technologies in Use

-- Kotlin
-- Java
-- Jetpack Compose
-- MVVM
-- Firebase
-- Hilt

-## Tools Used

-- Android Studio
-- Affinity Designer
-- Figma
-- Typora

-## Country Availability
-This app is currently available in 83 countries throughout the world
+Introducing the Android Sensor Engine, an innovative open-source application that transforms your Android device into a powerful sensory hub.
+Designed with precision and engineering excellence, this app empowers users to harness the full potential of their phone's sensors, enabling real-time monitoring of various environmental changes.
+Whether it’s tracking sound levels, measuring light intensity, assessing battery temperature and health, or determining speed via GPS, the Android Sensor Engine provides insightful data at your fingertips.

-## Language Support
+## Key Features

-Support is included for the following languages:
+- Comprehensive Sensor Utilization: Monitor sound, light, battery health, GPS speed, and more, all from a single intuitive interface.
+- Global Reach: Available in 83 countries, ensuring users worldwide can benefit from its capabilities.
+- Multilingual Support: Experience the app in a variety of languages, including:
 - English
 - Spanish
 - French
 - Portuguese
 - Russian
 - Indonesian

+## Technologies in Use

+- Kotlin & Java: Leveraging the power of these programming languages for robust app functionality.
+- Jetpack Compose: Implementing modern UI design principles to create visually appealing and responsive interfaces.
+- MVVM Architecture: Ensuring a clean separation of concerns for scalable and maintainable code.
+- Firebase: Utilizing cloud services for seamless data management and analytics.
+- Hilt: Streamlining dependency injection to enhance performance and testing.

+## Tools Employed
+- Android Studio: The official IDE for Android development, providing an extensive set of tools and features.
+- Affinity Designer & Figma: For crafting stunning visuals and user experiences.
+- Typora: Simplifying documentation and note-taking throughout the development process.

 ## Contributing